mtgcm/fleet-terraform/addons/osquery-perf/README.md

 This addon adds osquery-perf hosts to the Fleet installation.
 These are generally used for loadtesting or other testing purposes.
 See https://github.com/fleetdm/fleet/tree/main/cmd/osquery-perf to learn more about osquery-perf itself.

 This addon creates an AWS Secrets Manager secret that will be used to store the enroll secret that the osquery-perf hosts use to enroll into Fleet.

-This secret will need to have its `SecretString` populated with the enroll secret manually once everything is setup in order for the osquery-perf hosts to connect.
+The addon additionally optionally takes an enroll secret to pass into its Secrets Manager secret.
+If not specified directly to the module, the secret will need to have its `SecretString` populated with the enroll secret manually once everything is setup in order for the osquery-perf hosts to connect.

 Below is an example implementation of the module:

 ```
 module "osquery_perf" {
-  source                     = "github.com/fleetdm/fleet-terraform//addons/osquery-perf?ref=main"
+  source                     = "github.com/fleetdm/fleet-terraform//addons/osquery-perf?ref=tf-mod-addon-osquery-perf-v1.1.0"
   customer_prefix            = "fleet"
   ecs_cluster                = module.main.byo-vpc.byo-db.byo-ecs.service.cluster
   subnets                    = module.main.byo-vpc.byo-db.byo-ecs.service.network_configuration[0].subnets